500apps-sowkhya/DB-App/README.md

 -----------

  Joins are used to combine data or rows from two or more tables based on a common field between them.
+ Joins help retrieving data from two or more database tables.
+ The tables are mutually related using primary and foreign keys.

  There are different types of joins available in SQL −